AFTER MORE THAN 60 YEARS,

 After 44 wonderful years, Nancy retired—though some might call it “semi-retirement” at best!
 Our longtime bookkeeper, friend, and brand namesake still serves on the board of the International Probiotics Association and continues to work on special projects with Springfield Creamery.
 We feel lucky to still have her around the office now and then, and we can never thank Nancy enough for the influence, dedication, and friendship she’s given our family—her journey has been truly remarkable!

 60 Years & Still Truckin’

-This year we celebrate Springfield Creamery’s 60th Anniversary!
-We are honored to have traveled a colorful and rewarding journey along the way.
+2020 marked the year of Springfield Creamery’s 60th Anniversary!
+We remain honored to have traveled a colorful and rewarding journey along the way.
 Many things have changed, but most things have not.
 The yogurt recipe we crafted decades earlier, remains the same.
-We remain family owned and operated company, with co-founders Chuck and Sue Kesey still guiding the way and now joined by three generations of family, as well as 65+ dedicated employees who are taking their jobs as probiotic food makers more serious than ever this year.
+We remain a family owned and operated company, with co-founders Chuck and Sue Kesey still guiding the way and now joined by three generations of family, as well as 65+ dedicated employees who are taking their jobs as probiotic food makers more serious than ever this year.
 And we are simply still a family, having fun and making good, healthy food alongside our friends—just as we set out to do 60 years ago.